-There's also our quick start analysis guide, which is a good first port of call if you need to turn the results of a recently closed consultation into meaningful data and don't quite know where to start.
+There's also our quick start analysis guide, which is a good first port of call if you need to turn the results of a recently closed activity into meaningful data and don't quite know where to start.

-Preparing for your survey
+Preparing for your activity

 The reason some people feel they don’t get on with analysis is that often the planning stage is missed out.
 Effective planning and preparation makes it easier to produce useful analysis.
 It’s important to approach the task of analysis in a structured way.
 You should think carefully about who will actually be doing the analysis, what they’re going to do and when they’re going to do it.
 Time can be a constraint and good preparation will help you focus on doing what needs to be done in the time available.
-Another part of good preparation is in the design of the survey itself – if you don’t ask the right questions in the right way, you’ll find it very hard to get useful data out of your responses.
+Another part of good preparation is in the design of the activity itself – if you don’t ask the right questions in the right way, you’ll find it very hard to get useful data out of your responses.
 Lastly, there are a lot of things you can do to improve your capacity to analyse, and get yourself and colleagues in a good condition to deal with data.

 Taking a structured approach